Montreal 1989--Young Men Cowered While Women Were Massacred

 He aimed his hunting rifle and started firing.

-Feminist and lesbian activists were quick to exploit this tragedy as a "National Day of Remembrance and Action on Violence Against Women," as if mass murder were an appropriate way to characterize this problem.
+Feminist and lesbian activists were quick to exploit this tragedy as a "National Day of Remembrance and Action on Violence Against Women," as if mass murder were an appropriate way to characterize domestic violence.
 White ribbons remind young women that within all men lurks a serial killer.
-Thus these activists destroy the trust which is at the heart of a woman's love for a man.
+Thus, these activists destroy the trust which is at the heart of a woman's love for a man and cause men to abandon them.

 The irony is that the emasculation produced by feminism probably contributed to the tragedy.
 Men used to be protective of women.
-This point was raised recently by Mark Steyn in his review of the film ("Polytechnique") in Maclean's magazine:
+This point was raised recently by Mark Steyn in his review of the film ("Polytechnique") --

 CANADIAN MANHOOD: AN OXYMORON?